jurios/artesa/README.md

 A command must implement the `handle()` method where stays the *action* logic.
 This is a quite simple command which just prints out a message in a green-boxed style (we'll see output helpers later).
-However, commands can be as complex as the action it is implementing requires: Establish connections, performs async calls...
+However, commands can be as complex as the action it is implementing requires.
+Notice `handle()` returns a `Promise` thus you can perform `async` calls.

 ### Registering the command
 Once we have a command created, we must register it into the CLI we defined before.
-As we explained before, CLI works like a *router*.
+As we explained previously, CLI works like a *router*.
 Commands are registered with a *"path"* to call them.
 Let's modify our entrypoint to register our command:

 As we want to call our command with `node cli sample`, this will be how CLI entrypoint should look like:

 ```typescript
 //cli.ts
 import { CLI } from 'artesa'